AxisCommunications/acap3-examples/axevent/send_event/README.md

 ```

 * **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
-* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application "send_event".
+* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP application "send_event".
 * **app/send_event.c** - Application which sends events, written in C.
 * **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example "send_event".
 * **README.md** - Step by step instructions on how to run the example.

 ### Limitations

 * The example is done for the armv7hf architecture, but it is possible to update to aarch64 architecture.

 ### How to run the code

 Below is the step by step instructions on how to execute the program.
 So basically starting with the generation of the .eap files to running it on a device:

 #### Build the application

 Standing in your working directory run the following commands:

 > [!IMPORTANT]
 > *Depending on the network you are connected to.
-The file that needs those settings is: *~/.docker/config.json.*
+The file that needs those settings is:* ~/.docker/config.json. *For
-For reference please see: https://docs.docker.com/network/proxy/ and a
+reference please see: <https://docs.docker.com/network/proxy/> and a
 [script for Axis device here](../FAQs.md#HowcanIset-upnetworkproxysettingsontheAxisdevice?).*

 ```bash